Black Eyed Susan vine not blooming can make you think the plant is dying.

 Can Talking or Singing to a Black Eyed Susan Make It Flower?

 Yes, because talking and singing produce CO2 that enriches plants.
 When you exhale more CO2 at a Black Eyed Susan vine, it gets more energy for flowers.
+Of course, this is just a side effect of the singing, so do not expect music from a stereo to make your vine bloom!

 Will Replanting a Black Eyed Susan Vine Make It Bloom?